 - Car rental agencies

-- EMV chip-and-pin.
-Most U.S. cards are chip-and-signature cards that lack PIN capability.
-The Arrival Plus features PIN as a backup option, which is a life saver in Europe and parts of Asia.
-You can use this card in ATMs and unmanned machines — for example, to buy train or metro tickets, drive on toll roads, or fill up on gas.
+Most US cards are chip-and-signature cards that lack PIN capability.
+The Barclaycard Arrival® Plus World Elite Mastercard® features PIN as a backup option, which can be a lifesaver in Europe and parts of Asia.
+You can use this card at ATMs and unmanned machines — for example, to buy train or metro tickets, pay fees for toll roads or fill up on gas.

 What to watch out for

 Annual fee isn’t waived for the first year.

 Previously, the card’s annual fee was waived for the first year.
 Now, you’ll pay an $89 annual fee right away.